marvinroger/nanocurrency-js/README.md

 * Ed25519 portable implementation from Orson PETERS, used for keypair/signing: https://github.com/orlp/ed25519. **Note: The library has been modified to use BLAKE2b instead of SHA-512**

 * uint128_t from Jason LEE, used for amount representation: https://github.com/calccrypto/uint128_t

+## Donations

+If you like the project, feel free to donate some nano:

+`xrb_3mrogerjhkdyj6mzf4e7aatf3xs3gp4stwc9yt9ymgasw7kr7g17t4jwwwy8`